inkytonik/sbt-rats/wiki/usage.md

 The other main kind of rule in a syntax specification is an _abstract syntax tree rule_.
 In contrast to string rules which focus on lexical structure, abstract syntax tree rules are intended to express syntactic structure.
 The values of abstract syntax tree rules will in general be nodes of an abstract syntax tree structure that is being built by the parser.

 Since abstract syntax tree rules correspond to tree constructs, their form is restricted.
-Specifically, the right-hand side of an abstract syntax tree rule can only contain identifiers, repetition, optionality, sequencing and negation.
+Specifically, the right-hand side of an abstract syntax tree rule can only contain identifiers, repetition, optionality, sequencing, negative lookahead and positive lookahead.
 Repetition and optionality constructs can only contain single identifiers.
 These restrictions are in place to ensure that the plugin can determine the corresponding tree structure automatically.

 For example, here is the definition of simple imperative language statements.